 In 1962 seven residents of Bath, Maine formed the Marine Research Society of Bath, which did business for years as the Bath Marine Museum.
 In 1975, the name was changed to Maine Maritime Museum.

 1975 - the P&S Shipyard was donated by Mr. and Mrs. L. M. C. Smith.
-In 1981 Mrs. Smith also donated the adjoining Donnell House, a shipyard owner's Victorian -era residence.
+In 1981 Mrs. Smith also donated the adjoining Donnell House, a shipyard owner's Victorian-era residence.
 The P&S Shipyard is the only intact shipyard site in the United States that built large wooden sailing vessels.

-1985 - the museum added an additional building on the Shipyard campus to house its lobstering exhibit; this exhibit was completely redesigned and reinstalled in 2015 to become the new interactive Lobstering & the Maine Coast exhibit.
+1985 - the museum added an additional building on the shipyard campus to house its lobstering exhibit; this exhibit was completely redesigned and reinstalled in 2015 to become the new interactive Lobstering & the Maine Coast exhibit.
 Also in 1985, a long-standing relationship with the Grand Banks Schooner Trust was launched, allowing the schooner Sherman Zwicker to be a floating waterfront exhibit at the museum during each summer season until 2014, when the Grand Banks Schooner Museum sold her to restauranteurs in New York City for service as an oyster bar.

-1989 - the museum built its three-story climate-controlled Maritime History Building, adjacent to and just south of the Percy & Small Shipyard, allowing all of its changing exhibits, collections archive, research library, gift shop, admissions desk and administrative functions to be in one major location.
+1989 - the museum built its three-story climate-controlled Maritime History Building, adjacent to and just south of the Percy & Small Shipyard, allowing all of its changing exhibits, collections storage, research library, gift shop, admissions desk and administrative functions to be in one major location.

 1994 - the museum rebuilt the Deering Pier which allows us to provide dockage to larger visiting commercial and private vessels.